Embattled Home Capital puts itself on the block

-Home Capital Group has secured an emergency $2-billion loan from a “major Canadian institutional investor”, which the company says provides it with access to $3.5-billion in total funding.
+Shares in Home Capital Group recouped some lost ground Thursday as it firmed up an emergency $2-billion loan and the alternative mortgage lender signalled it may sell itself – saying it is exploring “strategic options”.

-Shares in Home Capital Group Inc. fell 65 per cent yesterday on fears about the company’s viability, and uncertainty over the timing of the emergency loan.
-The company had originally signalled the loan would be firmed up on Wednesday.
+Shares in the company fell 65 per cent Wednesday in part because of fears over the company’s viability, and uncertainty over the timing of the emergency loan.
+The company had originally signalled the loan would be confirmed on Wednesday.

-The company also said it is considering strategic options and has retained investment banks RBC Dominion Securities Inc. and BMO Nesbitt Burns as advisers.
+In a release on Thursday, the company said a “major Canadian institutional investor” has agreed to put up a $2-billion credit line which will give it access to $3.5-billion in total funding.

 For subscribers: Is Home Capital’s crisis the pin that pops the housing bubble?

+The company said Thursday that it has retained investment banks RBC Dominion Securities Inc. and BMO Nesbitt Burns Inc. as financial advisers as it considers strategic options.

+Shares in Home Capital were up 15 per cent in late morning trading on Thursday.

-Canada’s biggest alternative mortgage lender reiterated on Thursday said it needed the new funds to mitigate a stark drop in high interest savings account deposits over the past month – an important source of funding for mortgages.
+Canada’s biggest alternative mortgage lender reiterated on Thursday that it needed the new funds to mitigate a stark drop in high interest savings account deposits over the past month – an important source of funding for mortgages.

 Home Capital saw another steep drop in savings accounts deposits over the past few days and says it expects to have balances of roughly $814-million as soon as yesterday’s transactions are settled.
 That compares to $1.4-billion on Apr 24.
 Those balances stood at roughly $2-billion on March 28.